 In Pennsylvania, some employees have the option to work on Alternate Work Schedules (AWS).
 Overtime rules may vary depending on the specific situation.

-An AWS is a type of work schedule that allows employees to work pre-established additional hours (beyond their regular 7.5 or 8.0 hours per day) on certain work days within a pre-established time period (i.e. week, pay period, month).
+An AWS is a type of work schedule that allows employees to work pre-established additional hours (beyond the regular 7.5 or 8.0 hours per day) on certain work days within a pre-established time period (i.e. week, pay period, month).

 The following occupations are also exempt from the Pennsylvania overtime rates: